reem010/-Logistic-Regression-with-Regularization-and-Optimizers/README.md

 2- implementation of logistic regression from scratch with ADAM and RMS optimizers

-3- implementation of logistic regression from scratch with L1 regulization
+3- implementation of logistic regression from scratch with L1 regularization